AI Agents

 The Timing Matters

-Stripe's involvement is particularly significant.
-When the world's dominant payment company builds x402 support, it signals that machine-to-machine payments are entering the mainstream.
-This is not crypto native anymore.
-This is fintech infrastructure.
+Stripe's involvement is the strongest mainstream signal.
+When the world's dominant payment company builds x402 support, machine-to-machine payments exit the crypto-native niche and enter fintech infrastructure.

 What to Watch: The next major milestone will be the first AI agent to generate more than $10,000/month in autonomous revenue.
 This will prove the infrastructure works at scale.
 Based on current trajectories, this could happen within months, not years.